 Joyce Foundation, AAPI and Voter Modernization in IL, Principal Investigator, $300,000 (multiple year grant)

 Service to Community

-Board member, The Jefferson Center, 2018 to present
+Board member, Center for New Democratic Practices, 2018 to present

 PhD in Sociology - The University of Chicago

 M.S. in Natural Resource and Agricultural Economics - The University of Arizona

 Member, American Society for Public Administration (ASPA), current|

 Member, Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), current

 Member, Public Administration Theory Network, current

 Member, Chicago Civic Collaboratory, 2018